mdic/daghe/README.md

 # DaGhE: Data Gathering Environment

-DaGhE is a professional orchestration system for managing and monitoring automated jobs on a Linux server.
+DaGhE is an orchestration system for managing and monitoring automated data gathering jobs on a Linux server.

 ---